feictions/feictions/README.md

 - I am in my second year of computer science at McGill University 🇨🇦
 - I am currently working on a C# game using Unity
-- I am also learning WPF and QT frameworks
+- I am also learning WPF and QT tools

 ### :handshake: reach me through
 <center>